NTIG-Uppsala/Stuns-Aterbrukslabben/documentation/environments-languages.md

 - This project uses ESLint for linting
 - This project uses Prettier - (Version 10.1.0), a Visual Studio Extension for formatting
+- This project uses kebab-case for file names, PascalCase for Next.js components and camelCase for variables and non-component functions.
+- This project uses 2 spaces for indentation.
+- Imports are sorted alphabetically in following groups:
+  - Built-in imports
+  - External imports
+  - Internal imports